 Taken together with the adjustable foot braces, this boat’s seating is made to promote comfort over a long day of throwing lures.

-Of all the fishing kayaks in the Ocean Kayak lineup, the Prowler is the widest.
+Of all the fishing kayaks in the Pelican lineup, the Prowler is the widest.
 This makes it highly stable side-to-side but not very fast when paddling.
 If you’re looking for something sleek and fast, you can certainly find it in their lineup though!

 Best for anglers who need the best in storage, comfort, and organization when fishing from their kayak.